By Ken Klukowski, ,

 Published May 07, 2015

-Ken Klukowski is a fellow and senior legal analyst with the American Civil Rights Union and an attorney licensed to practice law in Indiana.
+Ken Klukowski is a fellow and senior legal analyst with the American Civil Rights Union and a frequent contributor to the Fox Forum.